acoustep/mitchs.pw/source/read/2015-02-11-using-padrino-with-ember-cli-part-1.html.markdown

 end
 ```

-If you look at the Rack/CORS documentation, you can specify specific URLs that are allowed to access your API by updating the origins method.
+If you look at the Rack/CORS documentation, you can specify URLs that are allowed to access your API by updating the origins method.

 ```ruby
 origins 'localhost:4200' # Ember CLI App